sandy252/pdf_qa/README.md

 # PDF QA Bot

 PDF QA Bot is a web application built with Streamlit that allows users to upload PDF files and ask questions about the content of the PDF.
 The application uses the power of Langchain for natural language processing and OpenAI's GPT for answering questions.
-It also utilizes Pincone for storing and retrieving embeddings for efficient and accurate question-answering.
+It also utilizes Pinecone for storing and retrieving embeddings for efficient and accurate question-answering.

 ## Features